LINCHPIN

 The Character Formation Rubric

-Each of the 10 virtues is assessed quarterly on a 4-point scale:
+Instructors and mentors assess each of the 10 virtues quarterly on a 4-point scale:

 Level Description

 Assessment sources: Self-assessment, peer assessment, mentor assessment, instructor observation.
-No single source determines the rating — triangulation is essential.
+Triangulation across all four sources determines the rating.

 Program Milestones